WildernessLabs/Documentation/Hardware/Circuits/Primer/Part1/index.md

 ### Speed of Electrical Current

-One last point of clarification on the physics of electricity, and we'll be ready to start looking at practical aspects of electricity; the notion of speed of electricity.
+One last point of clarification on the physics of electricity, and we'll be ready to start looking at practical aspects of electricity.
+But first, we need to understand the speed of electricity.

 We think of electricity as moving at near the speed of light, which is how we can communicate around the world on the phone or via the internet, almost instantly.
 But it turns out; electrons actually flow, or _drift_ as physicists say, pretty slowly.
 So how is this possible?